jakubiszon/pocket-platformer/README.md

 - TODO: calling game functions
 -->

+Your existing Pocket Platformer games can be [imported and exported here](https://jakubiszon.github.io/pocket-platformer) to make the exports include the extra code.

 ## Events

 If you have access to the browser window containing the game you can assign it a handler function to `gameEventCallback` property.